About content caching

-Content caching is a macOS service that helps reduce bandwidth usage and speed up software installation on Mac computers, iOS devices, and AppleTV devices.
+Content caching is a macOS service that helps reduce Internet data usage and speed up software installation on Mac computers, iOS devices, and AppleTV.

 Content caching speeds up downloading of software distributed by Apple and data that users store in iCloud by saving content that local Mac computers, iOS devices, and Apple TV devices have already downloaded.
 The saved content is stored in a content cache on a Mac, and is available for other devices to retrieve without going out over the Internet.

-For more information about supported content types, see the Apple Support article Content types supported by the caching service.
+For more information about supported content types, see the Apple Support article Content types that macOS Server caching and macOS caching support.